-In a suicide crisis, the difference between recognizing and acting where there are vague ideas of suicide before these lead to a self-inflicted injury, can mean the difference between life and death.
+In a suicide crisis, the ability ro recognize signs of distress -- and to intervene effectively -- can mean the difference between life and death.

 All members of the ISU community are encouraged to complete QPR training (faculty, staff, students, etc.).
-To schedule a training for your organization, department, student organization, etc. please contact Dr. Glorivette Albino-Montalvo at Student Counseling Services.
+To schedule a training for your organization, department, student organization, etc. please contact Gina Meyer at Student Counseling Services.
 Trainings are free to all members of the ISU community.
 For more information about QPR please visit qprinstitute.com.

 Gina Meyer Illinois State University Student Counseling Services 320 Student Services Building Normal , IL 61790-2420 (309) 438-3756